Natural-gas processing

-Natural-gas processing starts underground or at the well-head.
-If the gas is being produced, for instance, alongside crude oil, the separation process already transpires as the fluid flows through the reservoir rocks until it reaches the well tubing.
-The process beginning at the wellhead extracts the composition of natural gas according to the type, depth, and location of the underground deposit and the geology of the area.
-Oil and natural gas are often found together in the same reservoir.
-The natural gas produced from oil wells is generally classified as associated-dissolved gas meaning that the gas had been associated with or dissolved in crude oil.
+Raw natural gas comes primarily from three types of wells: crude oil wells, gas wells, and condensate wells.
+Crude oil and natural gas are often found together in the same reservoir.
+Natural gas produced in wells with crude oil is generally classified as associated-dissolved gas as the gas had been associated with or dissolved in crude oil.
 Natural gas production not associated with crude oil is classified as “non-associated.”
 In 2009, 89 percent of U.S. wellhead production of natural gas was non-associated.
-Non-associated gas that produce a dry gas in terms of condensate and water are sent directly to a pipeline or gas plant without undergoing any separation process.
+Non-associated gas wells producing a dry gas in terms of condensate and water can send the dry gas directly to a pipeline or gas plant without undergoing any separation processIng allowing immediate use.